ALASdoo/alasdoo_com_v2/content/english/career/automated-qa-engineer.md

 ## What is nice to have?

 - Experience with SQL programming and database technologies
-- Know how to work with Git or similar code versioning tool
 - Knowledge of Behavior Driven Testing methodologies like Cucumber
 - Bachelor’s degree in computer science or related field